 There came a point where right in the middle of the consecration, she had waddled over and put her hand on my knee and just smiled at me.
 What a moment.
 It made me smile.
 It made me happy and I realized that the power to make another human being feel that joy is sacramental.
 It’s pretty incredible.

 So I leave Mass today, feeling wonderful.
 I felt a connection to the scripture, and through the simple actions of a baby girl and an older gent, I feel like it unfolded in real time right before my eyes.
-There’s no better lessons that the ones that come unexpectedly.
+There are no better lessons than the ones that come unexpectedly.
 If these two can inspire me, it goes to show that anyone out there can inspire you, if you are just willing to look.